KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 ## String.Contains()

 If all you want to do is test to see if your string has a substring, you can use the `string.contains($substring)` appraoch.

     $message = 'there is an error with your file'
     $message.contains('error')

+`string.contains()` is case sensitive.
 This will perform faster then using the other opperators for this substring scenario.

 # -replace